TVISTAURI6538/WRO-future-engineers---Ttauri/README.md

 ![chasis image](https://content.instructables.com/FDU/1WEM/J0X5BMKW/FDU1WEMJ0X5BMKW.jpg?auto=webp&frame=1&width=384&height=1024&fit=bounds&md=2a5c0f83dd895df9d00cbd48b8b6d30f)

 ![chasis top view](https://content.instructables.com/FME/8EP4/J0X5BMNX/FME8EP4J0X5BMNX.jpg?auto=webp&frame=1&crop=3:2&width=384&height=1024&fit=bounds&md=cba63285974b6d84538d35c6ad2d8a2e)

+We had chosen this steering system mainly because of these factors :-
+  1) Reduced Tire Wear: Ackermann steering geometry helps reduce tire scrubbing during turns.
+When a vehicle's wheels follow different turning radii, the tires don't slide sideways (as they would in a non-Ackermann system), leading to less tire wear and longer tire life.

+  2) Improved Handling and Stability: Ackermann steering provides better handling and stability during turns.
+It helps prevent understeer (where the vehicle continues in a straight line despite steering input) and oversteer (where the rear of the vehicle slides out) by ensuring that all wheels follow their intended paths.

+  3) Predictable Steering Response: Vehicles equipped with Ackermann steering have a more predictable and consistent steering response.
+This is especially important in high-performance vehicles, where precise control is essential.

+  4) Safer Cornering: By reducing the likelihood of tire scrubbing and maintaining better traction during turns, Ackermann steering contributes to safer cornering, especially at higher speeds.

+  5) Enhanced Maneuverability: In low-speed maneuvering, such as parking and tight turns, Ackermann steering allows for a smaller turning radius, making the vehicle more maneuverable and easier to handle in confined spaces.

 # The-Motor-
   For the motor we have used a single 12 V motor and used a gear box for the mechanism